beyondchern/transplant/README.md

-# transplant
+# Botanical Encounter
-mapping the plants in Codex Kentmanus back onto the world
+Botanical Encounter is a collaborative mapping project inspired by the German naturalist book Codex Kentmanus.